Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Application to averaged reachability

-In applications to, e.g. cell biology or quantum systems, a frequently met task is to extract information of the system from average measurements.
-This motivates the study of families of parameter-dependent systems where the measurements are given by an average output functional, i.e. the ensemble is of the form
+In applications such as e.g. cell biology or quantum systems, a frequently met task is to extract information of the system from average measurements.
+Throughout this section we consider $X_n(\p)$ to be either $C_n(\p)$ or $L_n^q(\p)$, for $q \in [1,\infty)$ and study linear ensembles with outputs given by an average of the form